-RGA Reinsurance, Parkway Reinsurance Company ("Parkway Re"), Rockwood Reinsurance Company ("Rockwood Re") and RCM; Timberlake Reinsurance Company II ("Timberlake Re"); RGA Canada; RGA Barbados, RGA Americas, Manor Reinsurance, Ltd. ("Manor Re"), RGA Atlantic and RGA Worldwide Reinsurance Company, Ltd. ("RGA Worldwide"); RGA Global Reinsurance Company, Ltd. ("RGA Australia; RGA Reinsurance UK Limited, dissolved and business transferred to RGA International on January 1, 2012; RGA International and RGA Reinsurance Company of South Africa, Limited ("RGA South Africa") are regulated by authorities in Missouri, South Carolina, Canada, Barbados, Bermuda, Australia, the UK, Ireland and South Africa, respectively.
+RGA Reinsurance, Parkway Reinsurance Company ("Parkway Re"), Rockwood Reinsurance Company ("Rockwood Re") and RCM; Timberlake Reinsurance Company II ("Timberlake Re"); RGA Canada; RGA Barbados, RGA Americas, Manor Reinsurance, Ltd. ("Manor Re"), RGA Atlantic and RGA Worldwide Reinsurance Company, Ltd. ("RGA Worldwide"); RGA Global Reinsurance Company, Ltd. ("RGA Global"); RGA Australia; RGA Reinsurance UK Limited, dissolved and business transferred to RGA International on January 1, 2012; RGA International and RGA Reinsurance Company of South Africa, Limited ("RGA South Africa") are regulated by authorities in Missouri, South Carolina, Canada, Barbados, Bermuda, Australia, the UK, Ireland and South Africa, respectively.
 RGA Reinsurance, RGA Global and RGA International are also subject to regulations in the other jurisdictions in which they are licensed or authorized to do business.
 Insurance laws and regulations, among other things, establish minimum capital requirements and limit the amount of dividends, distributions, and intercompany payments affiliates can make without regulatory approval.
 Additionally, insurance laws and regulations impose restrictions on the amounts and types of investments that insurance companies may hold.
-In addition, new standards to be imposed upon European insurers by Solvency II, revisions to the insurance holding company laws in the U.S. could, in the near future, affect RGA International, RGA Global, RGA Canada, RGA Reinsurance and other subsidiaries, and the clients of each to varying degrees.
+In addition, new standards to be imposed upon European insurers by Solvency II, revisions to the insurance laws of Bermuda similar to Solvency II, changes to regulations in Canada and revisions to the insurance holding company laws in the U.S. could, in the near future, affect RGA International, RGA Global, RGA Canada, RGA Reinsurance and other subsidiaries, and the clients of each to varying degrees.